ritikakhandelwal-17/Dashboard/README.md

 9. My Courses:  Section containing information about all courses with scrolling and color of changes as pointer is on the element.

+To run it on your System clone the repository on your system.